Kurukshetran/GPASS/README.md

  - There is the source code for the GPASS application under the javasrc/ folder.
  - The libraries used (HyperSQL http://hsqldb.org/) can be found under lib/.
  - There is an output in CSV format under extras/.
-This output contains 405,709 unique rows resulting from running the   - GPASS application for ~3 days.
+This output contains 405,709 unique rows resulting from running the GPASS application for ~3 days.
 There is a performance issue when running the program for this long; suspected database limitation.
+Marked under "TODO" for improvements.
  - The PowerPoint used to present the project to the class can also be found under extras/.